kylophone/audio-bit-twiddling/README.md

 A collection of audio sample manipulations; using bitwise operators where applicable.
 Examples are in C. Contributions are welcome!

 ##reducing bitdepth
 Go ahead and chop that extra resolution right off.
 This is called truncation.
-We should really be adding <a href = "http://en.wikipedia.org/wiki/Dither#Digital_audio">dither</a>, though.
+We should really be adding <a href = "http://en.wikipedia.org/wiki/Dither#Digital_audio">dither</a> from a larger bitdepth to a smaller bitdepth, though.
 ```c
 int16_t PCM16bit = PCM24bit >> 8;
 ```